Quick/Nimble/README.md

 expect(actual).to(satisfyAnyOf(beLessThan(@10), beGreaterThan(@20)))

-// can include any number of matchers -- the following will pass expect(@6).to(satisfyAnyOf(equal(@2), equal(@3), equal(@4), equal(@5), equal(@6), equal(@7)))
+// can include any number of matchers -- the following will pass
+// **be careful** -- too many matchers can be the sign of an unfocused test expect(@6).to(satisfyAnyOf(equal(@2), equal(@3), equal(@4), equal(@5), equal(@6), equal(@7)))
 ```

+Note: This matcher allows you to chain any number of matchers together.
+This provides flexibility,
+      but if you find yourself chaining many matchers together in one test, consider whether you
+      could instead refactor that single test into multiple, more precisely focused tests for
+      better coverage.

 # Writing Your Own Matchers